 ANPS 20 is the second half of an interdisciplinary course sequence covering human anatomy and physiology.
 ANPS 19 is the first half of this sequence.
 These courses are comparable to those taught in the fall and spring semesters of the academic year.
 ANPS 20 covers the cardiovascular, immune, gastrointestinal, endocrine, respiratory, urinary and reproductive systems and builds on material presented in ANPS 19.
 The summer course format involves didactic lectures presented four days per week, complemented by online laboratory exercises.

 Summer Undergraduate Human Anatomy and Physiology (19-20) is an interdisciplinary, eight week course offered by the faculty of the Department of Neurological Sciences.
 This course is specifically designed for students majoring in the health professions who need to obtain a general understanding of human biology.
-The course format involves didactic lectures presented four days per week, as well as an online laboratory component.
+The course format involves didactic lectures, as well as an online laboratory component.
 ANPS 20 is the second half of this sequence.
-Special note: The final exam for ANPS 20 will be held on Friday, July 12, 2019 at 9:00 am.
+Special note: The final exam for ANPS 20 will be held on Friday, July 10, 2020.
 Course Objectives: 1.
 To provide a common anatomical and physiological language for communication within the health profession.
 2. To provide basic information about the microscopic and submicroscopic structure of organs and tissues of the human body.
 3. To develop knowledge of the topographic anatomy of the human body by study of the relationships of the organ systems and their surface projections 4.
 To understand key physiologic principles which pertain to specific organ function.

-Lectures for ANPS20 will be given from 9:00 am - 1:00 pm, MTWR from June 17 - July 11.
+For the summer of 2020, ANPS 19 and 20 will be online only without any face-to-face component.
+Lectures will be screencast, with notes available on the class Blackboard website, and students may work on the material at their own pace during the week.
 The lectures provide a discussion of the essential material to be covered.
 Students are responsible for information presented in lecture, appearing in the lecture notes, or assigned by a lecturer.
-Both ANPS19 and ANPS20 will contain a required online laboratory component comprising the fourth credit of this course.
-The online lab component consists of 12 laboratory assignments, each followed by an online lab quiz (see evaluation section for grading).
-There will be four non-cumulative 90 minute exams given in Summer ANPS 20.
-Exams will be given: Mon, June 24; Mon, July 1; Mon, July 8; Fri, July 12.
-Special Note: Exam #4 will take place on Friday, July 12, which is the day after the last lecture.
+Office hours and optional help sessions will be held online mornings between 9:30 am - 11:30 am.
+Online laboratory sessions are a required part of the course; each online lab is followed by an online lab quiz (see evaluation section for grading).
+Non-cumulative exams will be given: Mon, June 22; Mon, June 29; Mon, July 6; Fri, July 10.
+Special Note: Exam #4 will take place on Friday, July 10, which is the day after the last lecture.
 The exams are multiple-choice format, and will include questions from both the lecture material and lab material. (see evaluation section for breakdown).